truckershitch/cncjs-pendant-gamepad/README.md

 Using a wireless game controller (like a PS3 controller) seems to be one of the lowest cost & simplest solution method.
 See related issue [#103](https://github.com/cheton/cnc/issues/103)

+## cmidgley fork information

+This fork has been made to make several improvements.  _This is a work-in-progress and should be not used at this time._   The goals of this fork are:

+* Fix issues with some controllers where writes to the device lock up
+* Change to using Marlin commands
+* Some improvements to documentation and help to avoid some pitfalls I have encountered

+If time permits, I would like to change this to provide the command mappings via a configuration file, so that multiple formats (Grbl, Marlin, etc) and button options can be supported without code changes.
+We will see if that time ever becomes available...

 ## Playstation Controller Setup ( general guide to connect hardware & setup )

 Here is what I have figured out so far for PS3 on Raspberry PI 3 w/ integrated bluetooth.